6 December 2022

 The event is intended to broker links between science, agriculture and industry, with a target audience of academics, students and early-career researchers in the field; stakeholders across the food chain including farmers, agricultural consultants and managers, feed and food manufacturers, marketing and retailers; policy-makers; and consumers and public who are seeking evidence-based information around reducing livestock emissions.

-Contributions are invited from early-stage researchers and PhD students working on the role of forages to reducing greenhouse gas emissions from livestock and the transition towards net-zero in livestock production. that support the role of forages to reducing greenhouse gas emissions from livestock and the transition towards the low-carbon economy in livestock production.
+Contributions are invited from early-stage researchers and PhD students working on the role of forages to reducing greenhouse gas emissions from livestock and the transition towards net-zero in livestock production.
 The objective for the competition is to identify posters which best explain the outcomes of the research, and also in the context of the potential for commercialisation.

 There will be voucher prizes of £100 for 1st place and £50 for 2nd place.
 The 1st place winner will be additionally awarded with the opportunity to publish their poster in the Wiley-SCI journal GHG (Greenhouse Gases Science and Technology)